AnEmortalKid/scryhub/docs/ADAPTERS.md

 TODO sample handler

-## scryhub.adapter.lookup
+## scryhub.library.lookupCard

-The `scryhub.adapter.lookup` is used to lookup availability and pricing information for a particular card, at a given store.
+The `scryhub.library.lookupCard` is used to lookup availability and pricing information for a particular card, at a given store.

 TODO request, response